-At the Extraordinary General Meeting 2022, a total of 24,110,936 shares were represented by advance votes submitted on behalf of 1 shareholder.
-The shares represented comprised approximately 24.41 per cent of the total number of shares in the Company.
-The minutes from the meeting are available at www.auriant.com.
+At the Extraordinary General Meeting 2021, a total of 73,527,060 shares were represented by advance votes submitted on behalf of 3 shareholders.
+The shares represented comprised approximately 74.44 per cent of the total number of shares in the Company.
+The shareholder related to Golden Impala Limited abstained from voting on the item of the agenda regarding approval of entering into the addendum agreement to the bond issue agreement with Golden Impala Limited.
+The resolution was approved by a majority of the remaining votes cast at the meeting by advance voting.

-ANNUAL GENERAL MEETING IN 2023
+ANNUAL GENERAL MEETING IN 2022

-The Annual General Meeting of shareholders will be held on Tuesday, May 16, 2023.
-The annual report for 2022 is available on the Company's website as of April 25, 2023.
+The Annual General Meeting of shareholders will be held on Tuesday, May 10, 2022.
+The annual report for 2021 is available on the Company's website as of April 19, 2022.